nkllkc/snoopy/README.md

-# Snoopy - Let's soop some ethernet
+# Snoopy - Let's snoop some ethernet

 ## Hardware Used